 Another way to think about it would be picking meats based on parts of the animal.
 More active muscles such as the shoulders and legs are going to be good places to look when thinking about what to smoke.

-What are the best meats to smoke
+What are the best cuts of meat to smoke

 We know not all meats are created equal, some are smaller, some are bigger.
 Some are better for grilling, some are better for roasting.
 Some are delicious and tender, and some should just be tossed, but what we do know is that these are some of the best meats to smoke.